AlexeyMatveev686/office-js-api/Enumerations/RelFromH.md

 ## Example

-This example sets horizontal aligment for a drawing object
+This example sets horizontal alignment for a drawing object

 ```javascript
 oDrawing.SetHorAlign("page", "center");